estambolieva/design_and_analysis/README.md

 6. week 6: two_sum.py
    a.
 1st commit - implemented two binary searches in a sorted array.
 1st: find the index of the first element in the array that is smaller or equal to a given number.
 2nd - find the index of the last element in the array that is smaller or equal to a given number
    b.
 2nd commit - finds all distinct pairs x,y, where x + y = t, t is in the interval [N,M] inclusively

+   median_maintenance.py - used this for hints: http://waytocrack.com/blog/median-in-a-stream-of-integers/
+   a.
+1st commit - implemented a min heap in a class